MatiBalbiDev/MatiBalbiDev/README.md

 - 🔭 Currently, I work as a junior software developer.

-- 😀 I enjoy watching anime, playing video games, and drawing in my free time.
+- 😀 Enjoy watching anime, playing video games, and drawing in my free time.

 - 💬 Ask me about Java, JS or anything, i am happy to help.